balena-os/jetson-flash/README.md

 **Jetson Xavier NX:**

 1. Ensure the device is powered off and the power adapter disconnected.
 2. Place a jumper across the Force Recovery Mode pins.
-These are pins 9 ("GND") and 10 ("FC REC") of the Button Header (J14).
+These are pins 9 ("GND") and 10 (https://github.com/balena-os/jetson-flash/tree/antmicro_job?tab=readme-ov-file#recovery-mode"FC REC") of the Button Header (J14).
 3. Connect your host computer to the device's USB Micro-B connector.
 4. Connect the power adapter to the Power Jack [J16].
 5. The device will automatically power on in Force Recovery Mode.